michaelsevilla/pdsw15/docs/sc-rebuttal.md

 Permissions: the MDS alters flags (saved in the directory as a state machine) to control writes and reads permissions.
 For coherency, MDSs will do a scatter-gather process, which has each MDS halt updates on a directory, send stats around the cluster, and then wait for the authoritative MDS to send back new data.
 These are done inside sessions (discussed in Section 5.1.1), which drag down our performance and leads to the less than desirable 18% slowdown from 1 MDS to 2 MDSs.

-### 7. How do you know that the load is saturating the system?
-How does the system scale?
+### 3. What are the advantages of Mantle over a sharded key value store?
+If the answer is locality, I don't buy it.

-Our experiments
+Mantle explores the benefits of locality and hashing.
+The advantages of locality are:
-- is there problems with many MDSs and cold files (collective memory of MDSs)?
+- reducing requests: refers to "forwarded requests" between MDS nodes (see question 2).
+Figure 3 alters the degree of locality by changing how metadata is distributed; with less locality, the performance gets worse and the number of requests increases.
+As you noted, client caching can reduce the requests between clients and MDS nodes, but CephFS (as well as many other file systems) do not have that design, for a variety of reasons.
-- the scalability story is not strong
+- lowering communication: refers to the coherency protocols for maintaing permissions (see question 2).
-    - we show that you do not need x MDSs to do a job that doesn't require it
+- memory pressure: refers to the memory needed to cache path prefixes for improving path traversals.
+If metadata is spread, the MDS cluster replicates parent inode metadata so that path traversals can be resolved locally.

-- many many more questions
+Most of these arguments are made in SC'06 paper, but we agree they are extremeley relevant, so in future revisions, we will devote a whole section it.

-### 8. Why do we compare against running a single client running a single make?
+### 4. Why do we compare against running a single client running a single make?

 We agree that 1 client compiling with 1 MDS isn't interesting, but the point of Figure 9 is that Mantle can spread metadata across the MDSs in different ways.
 The interesting result is 3 clients don't saturate the system enough to make distribution worthwhile and that 5 clients with 3 MDSs is just as efficient as 4 or 5 clients.

-### 10. How does the MDS forward work?
+### 5. How does the MDS forward work?
 Why is there so much overhead?

 Forwards happen when a client requests metadata that the MDS doesn't have.
 The MDS forwards the request to the correct MDS and the client updates its cache so that it will contact the correct MDS in the future.
 If the subtrees are partitioned poorly across the MDS nodes (e.g., the root inode is on MDS1 and the rest are on MDS2), then path traversals incurr many forwards.

-### 11. Why does reproducibility prevent us from using error bars?
+### 6. Why does reproducibility prevent us from using error bars?

 You are correct, this will make our story stronger.
 We will add error bars in future revisions.